spacemeshos/testnet-guide/guide/setup.md

 ## Step 2 - Setup Wallet + Miner

+Double-click the Spacemesh App Icon to launch it.
 You should now see this welcome screen:

 ![](../images/v1.0/welcome.png)

+Let's setup a Spacemesh Miner and Wallet.

+> The Spacemesh Miner is a Spacemesh full p2p node which is configured to participate in consensus, maintain the Spacemesh coin ledger, and to earn awards for the participation.

+> A wallet is where you manage accounts.
+A Spacemesh Account is identified by a long unique number such as `0x2012...0a1f`.
+It allows you to send and receive Spacemesh Coins.

+Let's setup a new wallet to manage your Spacemesh Coins and to provide your Miner with a `coins awards account`.

+?> A `coins awards account` is a wallet account you setup and use to receive Spacemesh Coins for running a Miner.

+?> Note that you can skip the Miner setup and run the App in a `wallet-only mode`.
+This is useful if you only want to transact with Spacemesh Coins on your computer when, for example, you run a Miner on another computer.
+See this guide for more info about this configuration.

 Click on `SETUP` to start the Miner + Wallet one-time setup process.

-You will now setup a new wallet to manage your Spacemesh Coins and to provide your Miner with a `coins awards address`.

-?> A `coins awards address` is where you receive Spacemesh Coins for running a full node.

-You also use your wallet to send coin to anyone and to receive coins from anyone.

 The next screen should look like this: